donpinkus/boilerplate-single-node-react/README.md

 2. Run `$ npm i` to install dependencies

 If you are starting from a blank boilerplate project:

 3. Update config.js to have a secret & db_name for your project.
+The first time you run the webserver, mongodb will create a 'db' with this name.

 ## Developing